bastazini/species_habitat_interactions/README.md

 probability.
-With the networks established, we applied a removal algorithm that eliminated corals and subsequently calculated the direct and indirect effects of coral species removal on network robustness at each elimination step (t0, t1, to \|A\|).
+With the networks established, we applied a removal algorithm that eliminated corals and subsequently calculated the direct and indirect effects of coral species removal on network robustness at each elimination step ($t=0,t=1, ..., |A|$).
 Lost links are shown in red.
 In step (3), we related fish species composition and species traits at each elimination step.
 In step (4), we computed the loss in trait space area following corals and fish removal.
-The area delimited by the black polygon depicts the trait space area at t0, and the area delimited by the red polygon depicts the trait space area at t1.
-Finally, in step (5), we applied a hyperbolic function (non-linear model) to the robustness data, analyzing both the remaining taxonomic diversity (TD, represented on the first y-axis with a solid curve) and functional diversity (FD, represented on the second y-axis with a dashed curve) along the gradient of coral elimination (x-axis).
+The area delimited by the black polygon depicts the trait space area at $t=0$, and the area delimited by the red polygon depicts the trait space area at $t=1$ Finally, in step (5), we applied a hyperbolic function (non-linear model) to the robustness data, analyzing both the remaining taxonomic diversity (TD, represented on the first y-axis with a solid curve) and functional diversity (FD, represented on the second y-axis with a dashed curve) along the gradient of coral elimination (x-axis).

 <img src="output/framework.png" width="100%" height="100%" style="display: block; margin: auto;" />
 Study framework.
-Source of pictures to draw the silhouettes: coral: picture by Vinicius J Giglio.
-Fish: FishBase.
+Source of pictures to draw the silhouettes: coral - picture by Vinicius J Giglio.
+Fish - FishBase.

 <br> <br>

-To illustrate the approach, we will simulate some data.
-Consider a set of 8 species in the Partite A, 42 species in the Partite B, and 21 species in the Partite C (as our empirical data).
-The subnetwork 1 will be composed by the Partites A and B, and the subnetwork 2 will be composed by the Partities B and C. We will gather values resembling fish occupancy probability/co-occurrence from a $Beta$ distribution with shape parameters $a=0.5$ and $b=1$.
-This will produce a distribution constrained between $[0,1]$, with most species showing low occupancy probabilities relative to the species in partite A. We used the same parameters to simulate data in partite C (resembling Pearson’s correlations, $\rho$).
+We will simulate some data to illustrate the approach.
+Consider a set of eight species in the Partite A, 42 species in the Partite B, and 21 species in the Partite C (as our empirical data).
+The subnetwork 1 will be composed by the Partites A and B, and the subnetwork 2 will be composed by the Partites B and C. To fill matrix cells with values, we will gather values constrained between $[0,1]$, resembling fish occupancy probability ($\psi$) (subnetwork 1) and co-occurrence (Pearson’s correlation $\rho$) (subnetwork 2) from a $Beta$ distribution with shape parameters $a=0.5$ and $b=1$.
+This will produce a distribution of values high density close to zero.

 ``` r
 set.seed(2456)